fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 });
 ```

-The values in the `theme` array, within `stringArrayIndex`, directly correspond to namespaced message keys from the message bundle.
+The values in the `theme` array, within `stringArrayIndex`, directly correspond to namespaced message keys from the Message Bundle.

 ```json
 {